Creating the Perfect Ultra-Smooth Canvas for Airbrush

 - The finished painting is relatively lightweight compared to creating the same work on a board or metal surface of the same size.

 - I like the process of painting on canvas.
 It is a flexible medium that is forgiving and accepts a variety of mediums easily.

-- Art on canvas appeals to people as “fine art”, whereas art created on illustration board or some other surfaces have the perception of being illustrations.
+- Art on canvas appeals to people as “fine art,” whereas art created on an illustration board or some other surfaces have the perception of being illustrations.
 Collectors of art see the value as greater when a painting is created on canvas.

 - Canvas can be purchased or stretched to just about any size.
 I often work large, with paintings averaging 12 to 20 square feet, and sometimes larger – certainly larger than most available illustration boards.

 - Canvas can be prepared for my satisfaction, allowing me to paint on the surface I want.

 - Canvas is durable.
 Paintings produced on canvas have the proven potential to last hundreds of years.